INOV-NORTE/gamibot-docs/en/workflows/quiz-generation.md

 ---
 title: Quiz Generation
-description: How Gamibot creates personalized quizzes with formative feedback using an agentic approach.
+description: How GamiBot creates personalized quizzes with formative feedback using an agentic approach.
 ---

 # Agentic Quiz Generation Flow